kevinnguyenhoang91/dotfiles/README.md

 cd dotfiles
 ```

+Install `stow` with your package manager or download it from the [GNU website](https://www.gnu.org/software/stow/).

 Create a backup of your existing dotfiles, remove them in `$HOME` and install the new ones using [stow](https://www.gnu.org/software/stow/):

 ```sh